2008 Simeulue earthquake: Tectonic setting

-The west coast of Sumatra is dominated by the Sunda megathrust; a 5,000 km long convergent boundary where the Australian Plate subducts beneath the Burma Plate and Sunda Plate at a rate of 60 mm/yr.
+The west coast of Sumatra is dominated by the Sunda megathrust; a 5,000 km long convergent boundary where the Australian plate subducts beneath the Burma plate and Sunda plate at a rate of 60 mm/yr.
 The subduction zone offshore Sumatra has been responsible for several large earthquakes in 2004 and 2005.

 Earthquake

-The Simeulue earthquake occurred as a result of thrust faulting along the subduction zone where the Australian and Burma Plates meet.
-It earthquake had an epcenter close to another magnitude 7.4 earthquake in 2002.
+The Simeulue earthquake occurred as a result of thrust faulting along the subduction zone where the Australian and Burma plates meet.
+It earthquake had an epicenter close to another magnitude 7.4 earthquake in 2002.
 That was considered a foreshock of the 2004 event.
 The rupture patch for the 2008 event is located between the southern rupture area of the 2004 quake, and the northern rupture for another 2005 quake.
 Prior to this quake, that section of the megathrust was considered a seismic gap that last ruptured in 1797.
 It was not considered an aftershock of neither the 2004 or 2005 earthquakes.
 During the earthquake in 2008, a circular rupture area with a diameter of 60 km broke and slipped for 2.2 meters at its maximum.